mariusw/MWStoryboardScenes/README.md

 ## Installation

-Just put the MWStoryboardScenes file somewhere within your project, i.e. in a Scripts folder or Resources folder or whatever.
+Just put the MWStoryboardScenes.py file somewhere within your project, i.e. in a Scripts folder or Resources folder or whatever.

 ## Setup